 - Application Deadline: Rolling admission

-- Minimum 2.7 G.P.A. in undergraduate course work
+- Minimum 2.7 G.P.A. in undergraduate course work and a completed bachelor's degree

 - Two letters of recommendation